 This episode critically and empathetically discussed the increasingly aggressive steps aimed at limiting migrants’ access to Europe, with the hope of highlighting the need for civil society organisations and human rights activists to keep watch on this subject.
 This episode and the rest of season 1 of Libya Matters can be found on iTunes, Spotify, Google Podcasts, and all other major platforms.

 Based on the UPR reports that we submitted as part of Libya’s UPR we will be conducting some advocacy with UN member states to support our recommendations to Libya in order to improve the rights of migrants.
 Jointly with a coalition of NGOs we will also continue to push for more accountability in Libya and the establishment of an accountability mechanism to monitor and address human rights violations and hold those responsible to account.

-We will continue to keep you updated on the progress of the project through GlobalGiving, however please don’t forget to subscribe to our mailing list here to stay tuned and follow all of our work across our programmes.
-Many thanks again from all the LFJL team for supporting our work!
+We are also working on cases to be submitted to human rights mechanisms in the coming months.
+Keep checking our work here for more exciting updates!
+We will continue to keep you updated on the progress of the project through GlobalGiving, however please don’t forget to subscribe to our mailing list to remain updated and follow all of our work across our programmes.
+Many thanks again, from all the LFJL team, for supporting our work!